JSitter/threadit/README.md

 3. Install dependencies using `npm install`.
 4. Run the application using `npm start`.

-**Note:** This application is a demo and uses Nodemon which is not typically compatible with productions servers.
+**Note:** This application is a demo and uses Nodemon which is not typically compatible with production servers.
 Nodemon is used for development purposes to automatically rebuild the application whenever it detects a change in one of the project files.
 Typically this is uncessesary and insecure for production environments.

 ## Running Tests
 Unit tests are located in the `test` directory and can be run by using the command `npm run test`.

 ## Repository Layout

-## Server Configuration
+### Server Configuration
 The application is initiated from the `server.js` file.
 This file loads and configures all application dependencies, database connections, middleware, controllers, and the templating engine.

 ### Controllers